JacobCH93/CV/README.md

 #### Makers Academy (Sep/2021 - Jan/2022)
 Highly selective 12 week coding bootcamp
-We started by mastering comand lines and ruby as well as developing skills in test driven development and pairprogrammming.
+We started by mastering command lines and ruby as well as developing skills in test driven development and pair programming.

 #### Middlesex University (Sep/2016 - Mar/2018)
 - Bsc- (Adult) Nursing with registration
 - I was the Student Voice Leader for the year
 #### La Swap Sixth form (Sep/2009 - Jul/2011)
 - Law A-level
-- Georgraphy A-level
+- Geography A-level
 - English (lang) A-level

 ***